-Tiny Funny Women Fest encourages and empowers female-identified improvisers.
+Tiny Funny Women Fest encourages and empowers untapped improvisers.

 After the death of female comic icon Madeline Kahn in 1999, Chicago improviser Kathleen Puls went online to post her feelings about loss of one of her comedy heroes.
 She received around 75 responses, many of them with a recurring theme: “Wouldn’t it be great if we could gather women in one place, and empower the voice of women in comedy?”